<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=134039050697210&amp;ev=PageView&amp;noscript=1">

 What software versions will this bootcamp use?

-Parts of Apple Intelligence rely on software that is expected to be released in September 2024: macOS Sequoia, iOS 18 and Xcode 16.
+Parts of Apple Intelligence rely on software that newly released such as macOS Sequoia, iOS 18 and Xcode 16.
+Elements of the content rely on iOS 18.1, which is currently in beta.

-The content will be produced using beta versions of these software releases, with the expectation that the public releases will be before the start of the bootcamp.
-You will need to ensure that your Mac is up to date with the latest macOS and Xcode once they are released in September, in time for the start of the bootcamp.
+Some of the content has been produced using beta versions of software, with the expectation that the public releases will be before the start of the bootcamp.
+You will need to ensure that your Mac is up to date with the latest macOS and Xcode as soon as they are released, in time for the start of the bootcamp.

 If you have questions about this please reach out to the bootcamp intake coordinator at bootcamp@kodeco.com.